Intellectual Property Guidelines

 - Informational websites about goods or services represented by the trademark, such as product reviews

 - Comparative advertising, when supported by independent research

 Ad and keyword investigations

-In addition to the above, for Brazil, France, Italy, Republic of Ireland, Singapore, and the United Kingdom only, Microsoft will also investigate a complaint about trademark infringement in keyword use after it receives all required information via the Intellectual Property Complaint Form.
+In addition to the above, for Australia, Brazil, France, Hong Kong, Indonesia, Italy, New Zealand, Republic of Ireland, Singapore, and the United Kingdom only, Microsoft will also investigate a complaint about trademark infringement in keyword use after it receives all required information via the Intellectual Property Concern Form.
 Advertisers may not bid on keywords, or use in the content of ads, any term whose use would infringe the trademark of any third party or otherwise be unlawful or in violation of the rights of any third party.

 Use of a third-party trademark may be allowed if its use is truthful and lawful, for example, if:

 - Your website provides information—product reviews, for example—about goods or services that are represented by the trademark, and your principal offering is not any product or service that competes with the goods or services represented by the trademark.

 - You are clearly using the ordinary, dictionary use of a term, and your principal offering is not any product or service that competes with the goods or services represented by the trademark.

 - You are a reseller whose website sells authentic goods or services that are distributed under the trademark.

 Microsoft prohibits the advertising of counterfeit goods on our advertising network.
 A counterfeit good is one that copies without permission the trademark and/or distinctive features of a product in order to either pass itself off as the genuine product or promote a nearly identical replica or imitation of the original product.
 Trademark or designer product brand names cannot be modified with “counterfeit,” “fake,” "replica," "copy of," "inspired by," “bootleg,” or any synonym thereof.